The McClatchy Co., battered by declining profits and revenue, announced a 10 percent companywide cut in its work force Monday, including...

 The decision will eliminate 1,400 jobs through a combination of layoffs, voluntary departures and attrition.

-McClatchy is the third-largest newspaper chain in the country.
-Besides the chain’s flagship Sacramento Bee, the company’s 30 daily newspapers include the Tacoma News Tribune, The Olympian, The Miami Herald, The Kansas City Star, the Fort Worth Star-Telegram and The Charlotte Observer.
-McClatchy also owns a 49.5 interest in The Seattle Times Co.
+McClatchy is the third-largest U.S. newspaper chain.
+Besides its flagship Sacramento Bee, its 30 daily newspapers include The News Tribune in Tacoma, The Olympian, The Bellingham Herald and the Tri-City Herald in Kennewick; The Miami Herald, The Kansas City Star, the Fort Worth Star-Telegram and The Charlotte Observer.
+McClatchy also owns a 49.5 percent interest in The Seattle Times Co.

-On its Web site, the News Tribune reported Monday that its staff well be reduced by 13 percent, or 84 positions, according to a memorandum to employees from the company’s human resources, finance and news executives.
+The News Tribune reported Monday its staff will be reduced by 13 percent, or 84 positions, according to a memo to employees from the company’s human-resources, finance and news executives.

 Most Read Business Stories

-The Olympian is reducing its workforce by 17 positions, or about 9 percent of its workforce, publisher John Winn Miller said Monday.
+The Olympian is reducing its work force by 17 positions, or about 9 percent, publisher John Winn Miller said Monday.

-To operate more efficiently, The Olympian and The News Tribune in Tacoma will more closely coordinate the advertising and circulation departments.
+To operate more efficiently, The Olympian and The News Tribune will more closely coordinate the ad and circulation departments.
 However, the news departments will remain autonomous, the memo adds.

-“The effects of the current national economic downturn — particularly in real estate, auto and employment advertising — make it essential that we move faster now to realign our workforce and make our operations more efficient,” Chairman and Chief Executive Gary Pruitt said in a prepared statement.
-“I’m sorry this requires the painful announcement we are making today, but we’re taking this action to help ensure a healthy future for our company.”
+“The effects of the current national economic downturn — particularly in real estate, auto and employment advertising — make it essential that we move faster now to realign our work force and make our operations more efficient,” Chairman and Chief Executive Gary Pruitt said in a statement.

 Monday’s announcement could test McClatchy’s reputation as a publisher that can balance quality journalism with the incessant demands of Wall Street.
 Until now, it has been one of the few publishers to hold to a policy of no broad layoffs, although many of its papers have eliminated jobs through buyouts and attrition.